2018 Commonwealth Games: Satish Sivalingam wins gold medal for India in weightlifting, Indian women enter TT semis

-2018 Commonwealth Games: Sathish Kumar Sivalingam bagged a gold for India in men’s weightlifting 77 kg category at the 21st Commonwealth Games (CWG) on Saturday.
-President Ram Nath Kovind took to Twitter to congratulate Sathish.
+2018 Commonwealth Games: Indian weightlifter Sathish Kumar Sivalingam won gold in the men’s 77 kg category on Day 3 of the Commonwealth Games here on Saturday.
+Sivalingam successfully lifted 173 kg in his second clean and jerk attempt to bring India yet another gold in weightlifting.
+He lifted a total of 317 kg to beat England’s Jack Oliver, in what was a close fight.
+Sivalingam also became India’s fifth weightlifter to win a medal at the ongoing Commonwealth Games.
+Earlier, Sanjita Chanu and Saikhom Mirabai Chanu made India proud by bagging gold medals in the in the women’s weightlifting 53 kg category event and 48 kg category event respectively.

+Deepak Lather won bronze in the men’s 69 kg category on Day 2.
+Meanwhile, weightlifter P. Gururaja on Day 1 won silver in the 56 kg category.
+India currently ranks third in the medal tally with five medals.
+Australia and England are leading with 41 and 23 medals respectively.

 President wrote, “Weightlifters continue to make us proud on Day 3 at #GC2018.
 Congratulations to Sathish Kumar Sivalingam for bagging the Gold in Men’s 77Kg.”

 Weightlifters continue to make us proud on Day3 at #GC2018.
 Congratulations to Sathish Kumar Sivalingam for bagging the Gold in Men’s 77Kg #PresidentKovind